 Tip: make sure that the top edges of the mask are lined up – and one is not upside down! 🙂

-4. Sew all the way around the mask with a 1/4’’ seam allowance, leaving a 2’’ opening along the bottom edge on one side for turning it right side out.
+2. Sew all the way around the mask with a 1/4’’ seam allowance, leaving a 2’’ opening along the bottom edge on one long side for turning it right side out.

-5. Trim a little bit away from each corner to reduce bulk, without cutting the stitches.
+3. Trim a little bit away from each corner at the sides of the mask to reduce bulk, without cutting the stitches.

-6. Turn the face mask right side out through the opening and press gently.
+1. Turn the face mask right side out through the opening and press gently, poking out the bottom corners with a chopstick or turning tool.
 Turn the edges at the opening to the inside and press.

 I’m adding this tutorial to my list of the 5 Best Easy and Free Face Mask Patterns.
+That article includes free patterns for a rectangle mask with pleats, a gaiter style mask, and the Olson Mask that has a filter pocket.
 Let me know which one is your favorite!